syncfusion-content/uwp-docs/uwp/SfPdfViewer/How-to/Get-coordinates-of-a-text-in-a-PDF-document.md

 ---

 ## Get coordinates of a text in a PDF document
 The SfPdfViewer control allows you to acquire the coordinates of multiple instances of a particular text in a page of the PDF document.
 The following code illustrates the same.
+Here 'buffer' is the byte array read from the PDF file either using FileOpenPicker or from Assets folder, as illustrated in the [Viewing PDF](https://help.syncfusion.com/uwp/sfpdfviewer/concepts-and-features/viewing-pdf) section.
 {% tabs %}
 {% highlight c# %}
 private void Page_Loaded(object sender, RoutedEventArgs e)